HBocaccio/On-the-application-of-Visibility-Graphs-in-the-Spectral-Domain-for-Speaker-Recognition/README.md

 ## Usage

-To reproduce the analysis or utilize the provided code, follow the order of code files listed below, as presented in the 'run.py' file:
+To reproduce the main analysis, follow the order of code files listed below, as presented in the 'run_vowels.py' file:

+- 'vowels_vg_metrics.py'
+- 'vowels_select_spectra.py'
+- 'vowels_features.py'
+- 'vowels_models_rf.py'
-- '.py'
+- 'vowels_models_rf_shap.py'

 Afterward, you can utilize the 'run_figures.ipynb' notebook to visualize the results.

 ## Requirements

-The following Python packages are required to run the code in this repository:
+The following Python packages are required to run the analysis on this repository:

 - numpy
-- scipy
 - os
 - pandas
+- bct
+- sklearn
+- ast
+- shap

+Another tools of interest:

+- scipy
 - librosa
 - soundfile
 - noisereduce
-- sklearn
+- matplotlib
-- shap
+- seaborn

+## How to cite